 Foods to Avoid

 The number one thing to make sure your child avoids consuming is sugar.
 When your child consumes high amounts of sugar, it creates natural drops in insulin levels.
 When this happens, it can significantly worsen ADHD symptoms, such as lack of focus, increased anxiety, and irregular mood levels.
 Foods that are high in sugar also often include other problematic ingredients that can amplify ADHD symptoms, such as artificial food coloring and caffeine.
-Soda’s, in particular, are especially problematic, with some studies showing that consuming sodas actually increases levels of aggression and social withdrawal.
+Soda’s, in particular, are especially problematic, with some studies showing that consuming sodas actually increase levels of aggression and social withdrawal.
 Watch out for starchy carbs as well, which process in the body as sugar.

 Be sure to check the ingredients list on frozen vegetables and fruits as well since these foods often are treated with artificial coloring to make them “fresher.”
 Of course, you’ll also want to be aware if your child has common food sensitivities, such as lactose intolerance, celiac disease, or nut allergies.